ash-project/ash/documentation/topics/advanced/reactor.md

 ## Running Reactors as an action

 Ash's [generic actions](actions.md#generic-actions) support providing a Reactor module directly as their `run` option.
 This is the preferred way for you to initiate reactors in your application.
-These actions could be defined on your existing resources, your you could even have a resource w/ a single action on it that runs a reactor, and no attributes/data layer etc. for example.
+These actions could be defined on your existing resources, or you could even have a resource with a single action on it that runs a reactor, and no attributes/data layer etc. for example.

 Notes: